tttapa/py-build-cmake/examples/minimal/README.md

 ```
 This is the first py-build-cmake specific section: `module` defines the path
 where it should look for your Python package.
 You can also include the `name`
-option when your module or package name is different than the name of your
+option when your module or package name is different from the name of your
 project on PyPI.

 ```toml